RradLaw/JLEX/README.md

 * Fix bug where team numbers do not show after 50 messages in channel
 * Fix custom emojis in reaction
 * Fix bug where newly created channels cannot be listed without a bot restart
+* Fix bug where total channels in category does not update
+* Allow multi-line addexraid commands